FabianaGiannuzzi/CE2-RFL-/README.md

 2. **DOCS FOLDER** : This folder contains the Rmarkdown files we made for the project.

 3. **JUNK FOLDER** : This folder contains the files we don't need anymore but that we don't feel like deleting.

+4. **SRC FOLDER** : This folder contains the Rscripts with the coding process we used to get our data.

+Following the tidy data model we made also a **FIGS FOLDER** and an **OUTPUT FOLDER** which are useful to store graphs and tables when running an analysis.
+This time, though, in order to have them even if they're 'empty' we stored a simple keepgit file in them.